btnguyenPersonal/edit/tasks.md

 - show red for build errors

+- make work for bpsc, maybe use next build if next.config.js??
+    - also figure out how to ONLY do typechecking part, not actual build portion of it

 ## BACKLOG
 - make Lint spit out non-absolute paths
     - prob can just make absolute paths set filename to relative path if start matches the relative path